-Total radiative energy output from the corona is calculated by integrating the product of the DEM with the radiative loss curve for $10^9 \text{ cm}^{-3}$ shown in Figure 11.
-This result is shown in the middle panel of Figure 13, again with the contributions from the three temperature regimes plotted individually.
-It is striking that the total radiative energy loss varies by only a factor of three over the wide range of coronal conditions observed in the four-year period, especially while the total energy varies by nearly a factor of eight.
-This results from the shape of the radiative loss curve and the fact that radiation is much more efficient from plasma with temperatures below 2 MK (log(T)=6.3) than from hotter plasma.
-Most of the variability in the coronal energy is due to increases in the "hot" corona during periods of increased activity while most of the emission results from the relatively low variability "cool" and "warm" components.
-If we assume that the radiative loss is from a single hemisphere (even though a small fraction of observed off-limb plasma will always be "behind" the solar center and therefore above the far hemisphere) we can calculate the hemisphere-averaged coronal radiative energy loss.
-The typical $3 \times 10^{27}$ erg s-1 solar minimum rate from Figure 13 corresponds to an average radiative flux of $1 \times 10^5$ erg cm-2 s-1, exactly what has been found for the quiet Sun.
-A typical solar maximum value of $6 \times 10^{27}$ erg s-1 corresponds to $2 \times 10^5$ erg cm-2 s-1, well below the radiative loss rate of an individual active region, $5 \times 10^6$ erg cm-2 s-1 (e.g., Withbroe & Noyes 1977).
+curve for $10^9$ cm-3 shown in Figure 11.
+This result is shown in Figure 13, with the contributions from the three temperature regimes discussed in Section 5 plotted individually.
+It is striking that the total radiative energy loss varies by only a factor of three over the wide range of coronal conditions observed in the 4 yr period.
+This results from the shape of the radiative loss curve and the fact that radiation is much more efficient from plasma with temperatures below 2 MK (log (T) = 6.3) than from hotter plasma.
+This means that most of the emission results from the relatively low variability "cool" and "warm" components even though they contain the minority of the energy.
+If we assume that the radiative loss is from a single hemisphere (even though a fraction of visible off-limb plasma will always be beyond the solar limb and therefore above the far hemisphere), we can calculate the hemisphereaveraged coronal radiative energy loss.
+The typical

+$3 \times 10^{27}$ erg s-1 solar minimum rate from Figure 13 corresponds to an average radiative flux of $1 \times 10^5$ erg cm-2 s-1, exactly matching the traditional estimate for quiet-Sun regions.
+A typical solar maximum value of $6 \times 10^{27}$ erg s-1 corresponds to $2 \times 10^5$ erg cm-2 s-1, well below the typical radiative loss rate of an individual active region, $5 \times 10^6$ erg cm-2 s-1 (e.g., Withbroe & Noyes 1977).

-Dividing the total energy by the radiative energy loss rate produces the coronal energy turnover timescale, the time needed to radiate away the total energy at the calculated loss rate, plotted in the bottom panel of Figure 13.
-The resulting timescale is 30-90 minutes and typically higher during solar maximum than solar minimum.
-The timescale is shorter during solar minimum conditions both because the total coronal energy is lower and because "cool" and "warm" components which radiate more energy contain a larger fraction of the total energy.
-This timescale only accounts for radiative losses and does not include heat conduction into the lower (and cooler) solar atmosphere, meaning that the energy replacement timescale for the solar corona is likely to be even shorter than shown here (e.g. Rosner et al. 1978; Klimchuk et al. 2008).
-This is a characteristic timescale for the global corona; as discussed in §3.2 the density variation between environments in the corona (coronal holes, quiet Sun, active regions, etc.) will result in greatly varying energy replenishment times in different coronal features.
+Dividing the total energy by the radiative energy loss rate produces the coronal energy turnover timescale, the time needed to radiate away the total energy at the calculated loss rate.
+The resulting timescale is about an hour, and typically longer during solar maximum than during solar minimum.
+The timescale is shorter during solar minimum conditions both because the total coronal energy is lower and because the "cool" and "warm" components, which radiate more rapidly, contain a larger fraction of the total energy.
+This timescale only accounts for radiative losses and does not include heat conduction into the lower (and cooler) solar atmosphere, meaning that the actual energy replacement timescale for the solar corona will be significantly shorter than estimated here (e.g., Rosner et al. 1978; Klimchuk et al. 2008).
+This is a characteristic timescale for the global corona; as discussed in Section 3.2, the density variation between environments in the corona (coronal holes, quiet Sun, active regions, etc.) will result in greatly varying energy replenishment times in different coronal features.

-6. CONCLUSION
+6. Conclusion

-We have used EVE median spectra to generate daily DEM distributions for the entire four-year period of operation of the EVE MEGS-A detector.
+We have used EVE median spectra to generate daily DEM distributions for the entire 4 yr period of operation of the EVE MEGS-A detector.
 This resulted in DEMs derived from a uniform data set beginning in 2010 at near-solar-minimum conditions and continuing through the maximum of solar cycle 24.
-The DEMs are calculated using six strong line features dominated by Fe lines of charge states VIII, IX, XI, XII, XIV, and XVI that adequately sample the quiet-Sun coronal temperature range 0.3 to 5 MK ( $\log(T)=5.5-6.7$ ).
+The DEMs are calculated using six emission features dominated by strong Fe lines of charge states VIII, IX, XI, XII, XIV, and XVI that adequately sample the quiet-Sun coronal temperature range 0.3-5 MK (log(T) = 5.5-6.7).
 We investigated other strong lines and found them to lead to poorer DEM solutions.
-In particular, we demonstrated (see Appendix A) that CHIANTI does not currently reproduce EVE spectra in the wavelength range near the Fe XVIII line at 93.9 Å, making it unsuitable as a constraint on high-temperature quiet-Sun emission.
+In particular, we demonstrated (see the Appendix) that CHIANTI does not currently reproduce EVE spectra in the wavelength range near the Fe XVIII line at 93.9 Å, making it unsuitable as a constraint on high-temperature quiet-Sun emission.